MEASER: Malware embedding attacks on open-source LLMs: Related Work

-However, the aforementioned stego attacks and countermeasures cannot be simply accommodated to open-source LLMs, as the inherently complicated model structure, massive parameters, and sophisticated application scenarios are fundamentally distinct from general DNNs.
-Besides, general stego attacks and countermeasures cannot meet the computational requirements of massive parameters in open-source LLMs.

-As far as we are aware, \texttt{SASER} is the first stego attack tailored for open-source LLMs.
-Particularly, \texttt{SASER} is elaborately crafted to attack complicated operation mechanisms, i.e., quantization.
-Also, we empirically validate the weakness of existing defenses for general DNNs against \texttt{SASER}, on top of which we appeal for countermeasures customized for open-source LLMs.
+However, the aforementioned MEAs and countermeasures cannot be simply accommodated to open-source LLMs, as the inherently complicated model structure, massive parameters, and sophisticated application scenarios are fundamentally distinct from general DNNs.
+As far as we are aware, MEASER is the first MEA tailored for open-source LLMs.
+Particularly, MEASER is elaborately crafted to attack complicated operation mechanisms, i.e., quantization and PEFT.
+Also, we empirically validate the weakness of existing defenses for general DNNs against MEASER, on top of which we appeal for countermeasures customized for open-source LLMs.